-- Take measures to avoid impacts and jarring, when handling and transporting strength specimens.
+- Take measures to avoid impacts and jarring when handling and transporting strength specimens.
 This can be accomplished by providing suitable cushioning material for the strength specimens.
 Typically, straw or burlap is used. - Do not expose the strength specimens to cold or freezing temperatures.
-For example, transporting strength specimens in the open bed of a pickup is not a good idea.
-Especially on a cold day.

-• Do not allow the strength specimens to incur moisture loss.
-This can be accomplished by wrapping the strength specimens in plastic, or covering the strength specimens with wet burlap.
+For example, transporting strength specimens in the open bed of a pickup is not a good idea, especially on a cold day. - Do not allow the strength specimens to incur moisture loss.
+This can be accomplished by wrapping the strength specimens in plastic or covering them with wet burlap.